Eligibility Requirements

 Submission Requirements

-• All materials must be submitted through the official e-Fest® submission portal by the published deadline.
-Late or incomplete submissions will not be considered.
+- All materials must be submitted through the official e-Fest® submission portal by the published deadline.
+To be considered for the competition, submissions must be complete and received by the published deadline.

 Forms of Business